 The DAI proved to be a successful activity in delivering a range of practical proposals.
 The most important being the need for due diligence project design standards or recommendations.

-In 2015, the George Boole Foundation therefore established the Open Quality Standards Initiative with the mission of identifying appropriate due diligence procedures to emphasise improved design procedures by:
+Therefore in 2015 the George Boole Foundation decided to make the OQSI part of the second phase of the DAI for 2015-2020 with the mission of identifying appropriate due diligence procedures to emphasize improved design procedures by:

 |1 McNeill, H.W., & Belko, F., "Towards more effective Project Management", DAI, GBF, London, 2011, ISBN: 978-0-907833-02-4|

 A not for profit applied digital intelligence research & development organization